Green Mansions (film): Critical reception

-Although considerable effort had been made to produce a faithful and convincing rendering of the book, the film was not reviewed kindly by critics at the time and was not a commercial success.
+Although considerable effort had been made to produce a faithful and convincing rendering of the book, the film was not reviewed well by critics at the time, and it was not a commercial success.

 Production notes

-In 1933 after the success of the film Bird of Paradise (1932), RKO Pictures tried to reunite the star couple Dolores del Río and Joel McCrea in Green Mansions.
-However, the project was postponed and finally was canceled.
+In 1933, after the success of the film Bird of Paradise (1932), RKO Pictures tried to reunite the star couple Dolores del Río and Joel McCrea in Green Mansions.
+However, the project was canceled.
 Twenty-five years later, the project was resumed by Edmund Grainger and Mel Ferrer with MGM.

-Ferrer traveled to South America to select possible filming locations, but eventually concluded that the jungles there were too dense and dark to allow their use in the action sequences of the film.
+Ferrer traveled to Venezuela to select possible filming locations, but concluded that the jungles there were too dense and dark to allow their use in the action sequences of the film.
 He did arrange for nearly an hour of jungle footage to be filmed south of Orinoco and in the Parahauri Mountains, much of which was incorporated into the film.
 The action sequences were filmed on indoor stages and at Lone Pine, California.

 Ferrer had several snakes and birds native to the Venezuelan jungle captured and shipped to Hollywood for use in filming.
-He also brought a baby deer to the residence he shared with Hepburn, and they raised it for several months prior to filming so that it could be used in several scenes where Rima interacted with the forest creatures.
+He also brought a baby deer to the residence he shared with Hepburn, and they raised it for several months before filming so that it could be used in several scenes where Rima interacted with the forest creatures.